 I kept doing the seminars, and two years later, I decided to write a book about women and money.
 In 1998, when Smart Women Finish Rich went on sale, my publisher told me if the book sold 30,000 copies, it’d be a huge success.
-Twenty years later, over a million women have bought Smart Women Finish Rich.
-We’ve had over a half million women attend our seminars.
+Twenty years later, more than a million women have bought Smart Women Finish Rich.
+We’ve had more than 500,000 women attend our seminars.
 None of that would’ve been possible had I given up my dream.

-When you ask people who are older for their biggest financial regret, most will say it’s that they didn’t start saving when they were young.
+When you ask people who are older for their biggest financial regret, most will say it’s that they didn’t start saving at a young age.
 When you ask people who are young why they’re not saving, the No. 1 reason they’ll give you is that they don’t have the money to save.

-But as Jim and Sue McIntyre prove, thanks to compound interest, you don’t need to be rich to live rich.
+But as Jim and Sue McIntyre prove, thanks to compound interest, you don’t need to be rich to become wealthy.

 • At 25: $1,913,334